0x19/solc-switch/README.md

 While **solc-switch** is lightweight, fast, and intuitive, it's primarily tailored for APIs and other tool integrations.
 It's not primarily intended for direct end-user interactions.
 If you're on the hunt for a CLI-based solution, consider exploring [solc-select](https://github.com/crytic/solc-select).

+## Under the Hood: Execution Mechanics

+**solc-switch** makes use of the `os/exec` package to carry out compilation commands.
+This method is direct and gets the job done, but it's worth mentioning that it may not always be the best fit for every situation.
+I've thought about leveraging **CGO** to directly incorporate the C++ code of the Solidity compiler.
+But when I considered the challenges of handling over 100 Solidity releases and the nuances of build time, it became clear that this route might be a bit too ambitious and not necessarily beneficial.
+My main aim is to strike a balance between efficiency, ease of maintenance, and user experience.

 ## Highlighted Features

 - **Speedy Downloads:** Parallel downloading of multiple Solidity compiler versions ensures you're not waiting around.
 In fact, all releases are already pre-downloaded for you.
 You can see them in [releases](./releases/) directory.